Pedram26/Humans-vs-Aliens/README.md

 ## Usage
 1. Clone or download the repository on your computer.
 2. You can simply run the 'HumansAliens.py' script to play the game if you have python and pygame installed.
+3. I have also added an executable version for Mac in which case you don't need to have neither python nor pygame installed.
+After you have downloaded the repository, simply open up the "HumansAliens.app" file.
+4. ENJOY!

 ## History
-This game was originally created for my final project for my CS class.
+This game was originally created for my final project for my CS10 class.
 That's why you will see some references to the UC Berkeley staff.

 ## Credits
 - Pedram Pourdavood